 For some reason, everyone is so hyped about personalities and their accomplishments.
 On the contrary, I think that simple coincidence eats personalities for breakfast.
 For sure, you need perseverance, some kind of talent, and so on.
 But do all stubborn, talented people achieve their goals, obtain success and wealth?
 That probably happens much less often than the shared myths make us think.
 Immensely talented people get hindered by coincidences, a banal lack of luck.
 All kinds of assholes get the right chance and excessive honors.

-Obviously, at the early stage, any company depends on luck very heavily.
+Obviously, at the early stage, any startup depends on luck very heavily.
 With just a few people in a team, the personal luck of each person plays a very significant role for the whole enterprise.
-If the only developer suddenly gets seriously ill, the company couldn’t release a product.
+If the only developer suddenly gets seriously ill, the company couldn’t release and launch a product.
 It will fall short of customer’s expectations and die (the company, not the developer, I hope!).
 Or, say, a young company couldn’t find the right opportunity to market their product and was showing it to the wrong people all along—bad luck, try again!
 What if you accidentally show the product to a random CEO, and they immediately got obsessed with it?
 What if they give you a completely unexpected (but damn cool!) use of your product?
 That’s luck, good for you!
 Do you now see how one random chance can have a great impact?

 Most companies rely heavily on immediate luck, not on skill or innovation.
 Companies that become leading are mostly very fortunate to start the right business at the right time and achieve what’s called early success.
 I am sure: without Microsoft or Apple, we’d have perfect operating systems and laptops just alright.
 Without Einstein, someone else would have discovered the theory of relativity.
 The entire evolution of technology and science is like an avalanche.
 The role of individuals and companies accelerates it by a couple of years at best.
 We enjoyed the luck factor launching Targetprocess when the market for flexible project management systems was all hot.
 We were among the first products out there.
 Entering this market now is tricky—companies like Hygger (formerly, Atlaz) have experienced that change.